Diabetes and nerve damage

-Sweating too much, even when the temperature is cool, or at rest, or other unusual times
+Sweating too much, even when the temperature is cool, when you're at rest, or at other unusual times

 No reflexes or weak reflexes in the ankle

 Loss of feeling in the feet (this is checked with a brush-like instrument called a monofilament)